-This means we source our fleece and yarn, as well as manufacture the fabric and the garments themselves in Peru.
+This means we carry out every stage of production - from sourcing our fleece and yarn, to manufacturing the fabric and the garments - in one country: PERU.
 We keep our supply chain as short as possible to ensure traceability of our products and reduce our overall carbon footprint.

 Small scale farmers - usually individual families - shear their alpacas in the highland areas of Southern Peru.
 Women sort the fibre into different qualities by touch.

 The fleece is taken overland to sustainable processing plants, where it is washed with biodegradable detergent and water heated by solar panels.
 The washed wool is processed into "wool tops", then spun into yarn.

 From southern Peru, the yarn is taken overland to Lima on the central coast, where it is knitted into our unique fabrics.

 The fabric is cut into shapes and then is stitched together to form the final garments.